 Searches for releasable shipments in active orders.
 If the difference between the shipment creation time and the current time is greater than the configured time span, the shipment status for the order is changed to Released.

-By default, when the job is activated, order shipments are released one day after an order is placed.
-The value can be changed changed in the <Siteroot>/Configs/ecf.order.config file by editing the shipmentAutoReleaseTimeout element.
+By default, when the job is activated, order shipments are released one hour after an order is placed.
+The value can be changed changed from appsettings.json file by setting the shipmentAutoReleaseTimeout property value.

 Rotate encryption keys